 180-Day Sarbanes-Oxley Statute of Limitations

-A SOX whistleblower must file a complaint within 180 days after they either experience or become aware of the unlawful retaliation.[i]
+The deadline for a SOX whistleblower to file a complaint is 180 days after they either experience or become aware of the unlawful retaliation.[i]
 The clock starts ticking once “the discriminatory decision has been both made and communicated to the complainant.”[ii]
 A complaint is considered filed once the Department of Labor receives it.
 A complaint sent by mail, however, is considered filed on the date of its postmark.

 Though a discrete retaliatory act “occurs” on the day it happens and the complaint must be filed within 180 days, retaliatory acts outside the statute of limitations period are actionable where there is an ongoing hostile work environment and at least one of the acts occurred within the 180-day statute of limitations.